Are your BMW door locks not working correctly?

 2-door - both doors fail to work -> GM5

-2-door - only the driver's door fails -> could be either
+2-door - only the driver's door fails -> indeterminate

-2-door - only passenger door fails -> could be either
+2-door - only passenger door fails -> indeterminate

 Problem seems to be worse in hot or cold weather -> GM5